 - 51% of employees are considering a new job.

 Job market has changed.
-With unemployment rate lower than ever, candidates are now in the position to choose where they want to work.
+With the unemployment rate lower than ever, candidates are now in the position to choose where they want to work.

 Make sure you present a great employee value proposition to attract top talent and deliver on your promise in order to keep your best employees and avoid having them consider a new job.